 Most people do not know the full extent of their rights under their insurance policies, as insurance companies typically do not volunteer that information.
-At Sachs Waldman, P.C., our Detroit car accident attorneys are here to ensure you receive the benefits to which you are entitled.
+Our Detroit car accident attorneys are here to ensure you receive the benefits to which you are entitled.

-At Sachs Waldman, P.C., our skilled no-fault auto accident personal injury attorneys will assist you in understanding your rights under Michigan no-fault law.
-An experienced Detroit car accident attorneywill carefully examine your individual circumstance and the facts of your case, and represent you to ensure you get treated fairly.
+Our skilled no-fault auto accident personal injury attorneys will assist you in understanding your rights under Michigan no-fault law.
+An experienced Detroit car accident attorney will carefully examine your individual circumstance and the facts of your case, and represent you to ensure you get treated fairly.

 There are certain time limits and prerequisites and requirements, including notice to the insurance carrier within one year of the accident.
 Also, if any of the reimbursable expenses referenced are not voluntarily paid within one year of the date each expense is incurred, you must file a lawsuit before that expense is allowed to become one year old.
 If you are forced to file a lawsuit, any reimbursable expenses older than one year are generally barred absent certain very narrow exceptions.

 More Information from our Detroit Auto Accident Attorneys and Michigan No Fault Lawyers:

 Our Detroit auto accident attorneys know how insurance companies work, and we want to help you protect your rights.
 Please contact our Detroit no-fault auto accidents attorneys today.
 For information on past Michigan cases, please view our Case Summaries page.
 Or, to learn more about no-fault law, please see our No-Fault/Auto Accidents F.A.Q. section.